jweaver72/EGZUMMER-WIKI/FM-broadcast-radio-receiver.md

 ## Select a memory

-In MR-mode entering 01-20 selects a memory channel.
-Use arrow keys to step a channel up or down.
+In MR-mode entering `01-20` selects a memory channel.
+Use `UP/DOWN` to step a memory channel up or down.

 # SCANNING FOR STATIONS FROM FM-VFO